Unconditional deep-water limit of the intermediate long wave equation in low-regularity: On the periodic setting

 which implies that the maps $t\mapsto \ft z(t,n), \ft{\wt{z}}(t,n)$, where $\wt{z}:=e^{-t\H \dx^2}z$, are continuously differentiable for each fixed $n$.
 This means that we can apply the product rule in our normal form reductions and thus we do not need to consider a decomposition of the form \eqref{dec-w}.

 The refined Strichartz estimates and hence Lemma \ref{dt-est} are slightly different in the periodic case.
-We give them here to also indicate the modifications needed for the case $\frac14< s<\frac 12$ which do not appear in \cite[Lemma 5.1]{MP-2023}.
+We give them here to also indicate to indicate the location of the $\dl$-dependence in the estimate which comes from an application of Lemma~\ref{Q-est}.
+Apart from this, the argument is exactly the same as that in \cite[Lemma 5.1]{MP-2023} so we omit the proof.
 We point out that it is likely possible to adapt the strategy of Kishimoto~\cite{K19} to \eqref{eq-v} and establish unconditional uniqueness for $\frac 16<s<\frac 12$ on $\T$ without having to use the refined Strichartz estimates.
-As modifying the results from Section~\ref{SEC:Prelim} and \ref{NF} turn out to be light, we opt to run the previously detailed strategy instead. \begin{lemma} Let $0\leq s<\frac 12$, $0<\dl<\infty$, $N\in 2^{\N}$, $T>0$, and $2\leq p\leq 4$.
-If $u$ is a solution to $\dt u-\H\dx^2 u= \dx(u_1 u_2) +\Qdl \dx u_3.$ Then, we have